Jump to a Section...

 What are Co-Occurring Disorders?

-Alcoholism and Mental Health Disorder Treatment
+Understanding Alcoholism and Mental Health

 Alcohol is one of the most commonly misused and addictive substances available.
-Some people overlook the dangers because it is legal for someone age 21 or older to drink.
+Some people overlook the dangers because it is legal for someone aged 21 or older to drink.
 However, that does not make it safe and alcoholism is a serious problem.
-Alcohol can put a person at a greater risk for developing depression, anxiety, and other mental health disorders.
+Alcohol can put a person at a greater risk of developing depression, anxiety, and other mental health disorders.
 It changes the way the brain’s reward system functions and it can be more difficult for people to experience pleasure from everyday activities.

 At the same time, someone already experiencing these mental health problems may turn to alcohol as a way of trying to cope.
 In turn, this can make their symptoms more severe and difficult to deal with.
-Combining alcoholism and mental health disorder treatment can help people to turn their life around and get on the road to recovery.
+Combining alcoholism and mental health disorder treatment can help people turn their lives around and get on the road to recovery.

-Drug Addiction and Mental Health Disorder Treatment
+Understanding Drug Addiction and Mental Health

 Both illegal drugs such as cocaine, heroin, and methamphetamines, and prescription medications such as opioids and benzodiazepines can be highly addictive.
-These drugs may be used to reduce pain, curb insomnia, decrease anxiety or increase energy, but they can also take a negative toll on physical and mental health.
-The same symptoms they are being used to treat, they can actually make worse.
-Drug addiction and mental health disorder treatments aim to help people cope with the challenges they face through healthier means that do not involve substance misuse.
-Drug addiction can be a slippery slope, but there is help available.
+These drugs may be used to reduce pain, curb insomnia, decrease anxiety, or increase energy, but they can also take a negative toll on physical and mental health.
+The same symptoms they are being used to treat, they can actually make it worse.

 Common Symptoms of Co-Occurring Disorders

 The symptoms of co-occurring disorders can vary greatly depending on the condition.
-Someone who is experiencing depression and addiction may not necessarily experience the same symptoms as someone who has schizophrenia in conjunction with addiction.
-Comprehensive assessments are generally conducted to evaluate substance abuse, mental health, and the impact of each on the person’s well-being.
-There are certain screening tools that can help.
-The main point is that the person’s condition involves both addiction and a mental health disorder occurring simultaneously.
-Some common symptoms of co-occurring disorders include:
+Someone who is experiencing depression and addiction may not necessarily experience the same symptoms as someone who has schizophrenia and addiction.Some common symptoms of co-occurring disorders include:

 - Changes in behavior